vodopijaaljosa/egccmop/README.md

 ## Elevator Group Control as a Constrained Multiobjective Optimization Problem

-**NOTE:** This Jupyter Notebook is a supplementary material to the paper:
+**NOTE:** This repo contains the supplementary material to the paper:

 > [1] A. Vodopija, J. Stork, T. Bartz-Beielstein, B. Filipič.
 Elevator group control as a constrained multiobjective optimization problem, *Applied Soft Computing*.